All You Need to Know About German Watches

 In the 1930s, at the time when they took up the contract for the Beobachtungsuhr (observer’s watch) for the Luftwaffe, Lange introduced an indirectly driven sweep second to their standard “System Glashütte” movement.

 The company was active until 1948.
-In accordance with the post-war settlements, the entire region of Saxony was incorporated into the communist German Democratic Republic.
+Following the post-war settlements, the entire region of Saxony was incorporated into the communist German Democratic Republic.
 All major industries were nationalized, effectively ending the existence of the companies that owned them.
 This included watch factories.

 All things Swiss